Auxilor/auxilor.github.io/docs/ecoitems/how-to-make-a-custom-item.md

 **recipe:** The crafting recipe for the item.

+** custom-model-data:** To add a custom model data just add the setting  custom-model-data: under the material config.
+For example if we want to change the look of a diamond with the Custom Model Data of 2, we will check that the material in the config is set to diamond and add custom-model-data:2 under the material config.
+The Custom Model Data Resource Pack should already be added to the server.

 ## Fuels

 Fuels are consumables that are required in order to use some weapons.
 A reaper scythe, for example, has reaper souls as its fuel.
 A typical fuel config looks like this: